International Travel

 Property Disputes: Land disputes are common in Iraq and are often difficult to resolve through the legal system.
 The U.S. Embassy cannot take sides in a legal dispute.
 Those involved in a court dispute risk having claims filed against them, arrest, and being jailed.

-Special Circumstances: Iraq has serious deficiencies in public services.
+Special Circumstances: Iraq lacks many public services.
 Electricity often fails.
-Fire and rescue services are inadequate, and hotels may not be equipped with fire safety equipment.
-Landline telephone service is limited; while cellular service reliability varies by region.
+Fire and rescue services are inadequate, and hotels may not have fire safety equipment.
+Landline telephone service is limited, while cellular service reliability varies by region.
 The banking and financial infrastructure is underdeveloped.
 Transactions are largely cash-based.
 Hotels usually require payment in foreign currency.
 Automatic Teller Machines (ATMs) are rare.

-Customs officers have broad authority to search persons or vehicles at Iraqi ports of entry.
+Customs officers have broad authority to search you and your vehicle at Iraqi ports of entry.
 Officers may confiscate any goods deemed a threat to the peace, security, health, environment, or social order of Iraq.
-Antiquities, cultural and undeclared items for export may be confiscated.
-Visitors may be ordered to return such goods, at their expense, to the jurisdiction from which they came.
+Antiquities, cultural goods, and undeclared items for export may be confiscated.
+You may be ordered to return such goods, at their expense, to the jurisdiction from which they came.

 Faith-Based Travelers: See the following webpages for details: